ThapaBina/thapabina.github.io/index.md

 ---
 layout: single
 sidebar:
-  - image: /assets/images/BinaThapa_Profile.jpg
-    image_alt: "Bina Thapa"
-    image_width: 200
+  nav: "custom"
+title: ""
 ---

-## Bina Thapa
+{% include custom-sidebar.html %}

-I am a postdoctoral researcher at Purdue University specializing in the remote sensing of forested ecosystems.
-My research utilizes multispectral, hyperspectral, and LiDAR data to investigate forest ecosystem patterns and processes, including species identification, phenology monitoring, and disturbance assessment.
+I am a **postdoctoral researcher at Purdue University** specializing in the remote sensing of forested ecosystems.
+My research utilizes **multispectral, hyperspectral, and LiDAR data** to investigate forest ecosystem patterns and processes, including species identification, phenology monitoring, and disturbance assessment.

 I aim to advance our understanding of forest ecosystem dynamics and to develop methods that enhance forest monitoring and characterization.

 ---